IsaacsJohnny/Ajohnnys-MtG-Workshop/README.md

 **Extra**
 1. I decided to add a dice roller to the site, beyond the scope of the requirements.
 Rolling different types of dice comes up all the time in MTG and I thought it would be a fun addition to the site.
 I searched around on codepen and found one that I liked and brought it over from there.
 I copy/pasted it over and made some style changes in the CSS to match it to the color theme.
+I do understand the HTML, CSS, and JS used, but I felt it was important to be clear that I did not create this from scratch.
+Rather, I searched through many dice rollers and choose one that I felt would work best on my site.